 Remgro, being a responsible investor, ensures that proper corporate governance is implemented and maintained in all entities it invests in via the above processes.

 Remgro timely identifies and comprehensively mitigates disruption risk and realises opportunities associated with the next industrial revolution.

-In the structure below the function of the Chief Risk Officer is shared amongst the following individuals:
+The function of the Chief Risk Officer is shared amongst the following individuals:

 - The CFO, as chairman of the ROTIG Committee, is responsible for the induction of risk and opportunities management into the daily activities of the Company, including the drafting, review and maintenance of the Company risk register and Risk and Opportunities Management Policy and plan.